mundschenk-at/avatar-privacy/readme.txt

 == Changelog ==

 = 0.2 (2012-06-01) =
-* Bugfix: lower-case and trim E-Mail addresses before hashing to produce a gravatar URL (otherwise gravatars are not displayed if the address is entered with mixed case) -- thanks to "Schokokäse" for finding the problem and solution
+* Bugfix: lower-case and trim E-Mail addresses before hashing to produce a gravatar URL (otherwise gravatars are not displayed if the address is entered with mixed case) -- thanks to "Schokokaese" for finding the problem and solution
 * Bugfix: repaired a bug so that the plugin actually caches the results of a gravatar check and uses these cached results if the same E-Mail address appears twice on a page
 * Bugfix: corrected image name of the "Media Artist" image (large version)
 * removed the check for the get_headers PHP function unless the "Don't publish encrypted E-Mail addresses for non-members of gravatar.com." option is enabled to not annaoy other users -- thanks to Scott for finding the problem